Bludidi/math-app/README.md

 ## Getting Started

 - Copy link to **[this](https://github.com/Bludidi/math-app)** link.
-- Open terminal and run git clone using the link
+- Open the terminal and run git clone using the link
 - Run NPM run start

 ## Authors